 Thanks to the tools and support provided by CIS staff, our students can stay on track academically and reimage a bright future beyond the pandemic.
 Read some of our inspiring student stories below.

-Tim took Jarod, along with some other students, to the Fayetteville Arts Guild to do a poetry and art workshop with a local artist.
-Jarod was hesitant at first, but once he started writing poetry – he quickly gained confidence in his ability to express himself.
+Jarod, along with some other students visited the Fayetteville Arts Guild to participate in a poetry and art workshop with a local artist.
+He was hesitant at first, but once he started writing poetry – he quickly gained confidence in his ability to express himself.

-Tim also challenged Jarod to research and write a report on a famous African-American and present the report to the class.
-Jarod definitely knocked it out of the park!
+Jarod’s SSS challenged him to research and write a report on a famous African-American and present the report to the class.
+He knocked it out of the park!
 His performance was so impressive that Jarod’s fellow students began cheering for him at the end.